HMCS Fraser (DDH 233)

-HMCS Fraser (DDH 233) was a St. Laurent-class destroyer that served in the Royal Canadian Navy (RCN) and later the Canadian Forces from 1957–1994.
+HMCS Fraser (DDH 233) was a St. Laurent-class destroyer that served in the Royal Canadian Navy (RCN) and later the Canadian Forces from 1957 to 1994.
 Fraser was the last survivor of the St. Laurent-class destroyer, which were the first Canadian designed and built warships.

 Design and description

 The need for the St. Laurent class came about in 1949 when Canada joined NATO and the Cold War was in its infancy.
 The Royal Canadian Navy (RCN) was assigned responsibility for anti-submarine warfare (ASW) and controlling sea space in the western North Atlantic.
 The St Laurent class were built to an operational requirement much like that which produced the British Type 12, and were powered by the same machinery plant.
 The rounded deck-edge forward was adopted to prevent ice forming.
 The vessels were designed to operate in harsh Canadian conditions.
 They were built to counter nuclear, biological and chemical attack conditions, which led to a design with a rounded hull, a continuous main deck, and the addition of a pre-wetting system to wash away contaminants.
 The living spaces on the ship were part of a "citadel" which could be sealed off from contamination for the crew safety.
 The ships were sometimes referred to as "Cadillacs" for their relatively luxurious crew compartments; these were also the first Canadian warships to have a bunk for every crew member since previous warship designs had used hammocks.

 As built, the ships were 366 ft long overall with a beam of 42 ft and a draught of 13 ft 2 in.
 The destroyer escorts displaced 2263 t standard and 2800 t at deep load.
 The destroyer escorts had a crew of 12 officers and 237 enlisted.